AgoraIO/Agora-WordPress/readme.txt

 3. Navigate to \"Products and Usage\" page.
 Enable `RTMP` and `Cloud Recording`.
 4. Navigate to the Dashboard API section of your Agora Dashboard (https://console.agora.io/restfulApi) and take note of your `Customer ID` and `Customer Certificate` keys.
 5. Navigate to the Agora Word Press Settings page and input `App ID`, `App certificate`, `Customer ID`, and `Customer Certificate` keys

+== Screenshots ==
+1. View all channels and their short codes
+2. View and edit a broadcast channel\'s settings
+3. View and edit your Agora credentials

 == Changelog ==
 Version 1.0